cneira/sunos-diamond-collectors/collectors/sunos_disk_health/README.md

   By default the collector looks for `hard_errors`, `soft_errors`, `transport_errors`, `device_not_ready` and `illegal_request`.
 You
   almost certainly don't want to look at `size`.
+* **`sn_tag`**: If you are using a backend and a handler which supports points tags. (like Wavefront), you can choose to have the points tagged with information which makes the disks more easily identifiable.
+The collector will look for kstats which hold the disk's serial number, model, and manufacturer.
+If any or all of these are found, they are used as point tags.
+To disable, set this parameter to `False`. (bool)

 To black/whitelist metrics, you must supply the device.
 For instance: